curiousmarkingsco/tailwindsjs/README.md

 `group-anim:` prefix indicates that our element is going to be animated and is part of a group that will be animated upon its triggering.
 See [Animation Actions](#animation-actions) for how to trigger the animation.

-Our hope is to match Tailwind's approach of triggering multiple animations/transitions on hover, for example, has the `group-` prefix to classes.
+Our hope is to match Tailwind's approach of triggering multiple animations.
+On Tailwind's hover, for example, it has the `group-` prefix to classes.
 For example, `group-hover:` See:
 [https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-parent-state](https://tailwindcss.com/docs/hover-focus-and-other-states#styling-based-on-parent-state)

 #### Animation Actions
 ##### `group-anim-[action]:[unique-identifier]`

 With this class, we are telling our friend Scripty what type of interaction triggers the animation.
+Use this class only once per group and use it on the element that is going to trigger the animation based on user interaction.

 Currently supported triggers:
 1. click `group-anim-click:`